We Are Gob Squad And So Are You

 “Just be yourself, be true to yourself, follow your dreams and reach for the stars”.
 This is the mantra of a generation that prizes individuality as the ultimate expression of freedom.
 But who is this “self” that you think you are?
 How did you come to be what you think you are?
 What makes you you?
 And what happens when we venture outside the concept of the “unique self”?

-Using text, video archive and soundtrack, this performance-lecture takes the audience through a telling of the collective processes, big ideas and vivid memories shared by Gob Squad throughout almost 20 years of working together.
+Using text, video archive and soundtrack, this performance-lecture takes the audience through a telling of the collective processes, big ideas and vivid memories shared by Gob Squad throughout over 20 years of working together.
 The group lifts the lid on their participatory performances – where the boundaries between audience and performers often disappear completely.

 Soon after the lecture begins, Gob Squad leave the authority of the lectern behind and audience members take their place.
 Through headphones they receive instructions and the physical identity of Gob Squad shifts amongst audience members who collude in the re-telling and re-construction of stories, interviews and scenes.
 Identities shift as their bodies stand in for other bodies.